microsoft/vscode-docs/docs/python/python-tutorial.md

 To continue running the program, select the continue command on the debug toolbar (`kb(workbench.action.debug.start)`).
 The debugger runs the program to the end.

 > **Tip** Debugging information can also be seen by hovering over code, such as variables.
-In the case of `msg`, hovering over the variable will display the string `Hello world` in a box above the variable.
+In the case of `msg`, hovering over the variable will display the string `Roll a dice!` in a box above the variable.

 You can also work with variables in the **Debug Console** (If you don't see it, select **Debug Console** in the lower right area of VS Code, or select it from the **...** menu.)
 Then try entering the following lines, one by one, at the **>** prompt at the bottom of the console: